0umaima/Typescript-algo/README.md

 ```

 # Additional Note
-The provided code assumes a specific structure for your TypeScript files and uses the dist directory for compiled JavaScript files.
+This project foolows a specific structure for TypeScript files and uses the dist directory for compiled JavaScript files.
 If you change the structure, make sure to adjust the paths accordingly.